 The AVCIT reports directly to the Vice Chancellor for Academic Affairs and, along with other Academic Services units (Teaching and Learning Center and the Campus Library), works closely towards the ever-greater strategic alignment of technology services with UW Bothell's hallmark vision of academic excellence.

-IT is made up of three primary organizational units; the directors of these three units comprise the core of the IT Leadership Team described above: Learning Technologies, IT Services, and IT Operations.
+IT is made up of four primary organizational units; the directors of these four units comprise the core of the IT Leadership Team described above: Learning Technologies, IT Planning and Administration, IT Services, and IT Operations.

 Learning Technologies provides support for the integration of technology in teaching and learning for faculty and staff in accordance with the UW Bothell's mission of using the best of educational technology.
 The goal of Learning Technologies is to promote and enhance student learning through the most efficient and effective use of instructional technology.